 It is unfurled on government buildings on: Birthdays of the Royal Family, commonwealth day, Coronation Day, the Queen’s official birthday, Remembrance Day and on the opening of Parliament.
-St David’s Day in Wales, St George’s Day in England, St Patrick’s Day in Ireland, and St Andre’s Day in Scotland.
+St David’s Day in Wales, St George’s Day in England, St Patrick’s Day in Ireland, and St Andrew’s Day in Scotland.

-Bonnie Scotland - My husband is Scottish
+Bonnie Scotland - My Husband is Scottish

 To say a formal hello you should shake hands and say ‘How do you do?’
 But believe it or not this is not a question and so if someone shakes your hand and says ‘How do you do?’ you should reply “How do you do?’
 Not at all obvious that one!
 If someone shakes your hand and says ‘How are you?’ then this is a question and you should answer ‘I’m very well thank you, how are you?’
 This makes more sense and is less formal.